-Management is nominating six individuals to the Board, being Luis A. Tondo, Alan J. Stephens, Gordon J. Fretwell, Colin Kinley, Michael Haworth and Petra Decher, each of whom is a current director of the Company.
+Management is nominating six individuals to the Board, being Luis A. Tondo, Alan J. Stephens, Colin Kinley, Michael Haworth, Petra Decher and Tim Petterson, each of whom is a current director of the Company.
 The board of directors of every reporting issuer should be constituted with a majority of individuals who qualify as "independent".
-Of the proposed nominees of the Company, Gordon J. Fretwell, Colin Kinley, Michael Haworth and Petra Decher are considered by the Board to be "independent" and Luis Tondo and Alan J. Stephens are considered to be management directors and are considered to be "non-independent" within the meaning of National Instrument 52-110 - Audit Committees.
+Of the proposed nominees of the Company, Alan J. Stephens, Colin Kinley, Michael Haworth, Petra Decher and Tim Petterson are considered by the Board to be "independent" and Luis Tondo is considered to be a management director and is considered to be "non-independent" within the meaning of National Instrument 52-110 - Audit Committees.